 Put simply, raw honey, natural honey, pure honey, and real honey are essentially the same things – 100% honey, nothing added, nothing taken away.
 This means ALL the honey in the jar was made by bees, NOT in a factory.

 We have an entire article that discusses the difference between raw and fake honey and this will answer your question.

-You can also find us at the Brisbane City Market (Brisbane Square in George Street) every Wednesday, excluding public holidays and the month of January).
-You will also find AB’s Honey on the first Sunday of every month at the Jan Powers Farmers Markets Mitchelton (Blackwood Street), but be there between 6am and noon.
+You can also find us at the Brisbane City Market (Brisbane Square in George Street) every Wednesday except for public holidays and during January.
+You will also find AB’s Honey on the first Sunday of every month at the (formerly Jan Powers) Farmers Markets, Blackwood Street, Mitchelton, but be there between 6am and noon.

 Cash and Eftpos are accepted, but please note that our Eftpos machine is off-site at the market every Wednesday, so the shop is cash-only on these days.

 Bulk quantities of AB’s honey are available for wholesale, foodservice, manufacturing or export.
 More information can be found on the website www.abhoney.com.au

 It is recommended that you avoid giving honey to infants under 12 months of age because of the risk of contracting infant botulism.
 It happens when a child ingests Clostridium botulinum bacteria or spores, which are found in dirt and dust and can contaminate honey.
 However, older children and adults are not affected by them because their gut has developed sufficiently.
 It is best to seek a physician’s advice if you have any concerns.